JonaLaw/rock-paper-stuff/README.md

 - If A plays Rock and B plays Fire, then A gets Fire and B gets Scissors (Fire forges Rock into Scissors)

-- If A plays Rock and B plays Water, then A gets Rock and B gets two Water (Rock splashes back Water)
+- If A plays Rock and B plays Water, then A gets nothing and B gets two Water (Rock sinks and splashes back Water)

 - If A plays Paper and B plays Scissors, then A gets Scissors and B gets two Paper (Scissors cuts paper into two)

 - If A plays Paper and B plays Fire, then A gets Fire and B gets Fire (Fire lights Paper)

-- If A plays Paper and B plays Water, then A gets nothing and B gets Paper and Water (Paper absorbs Water)
+- If A plays Paper and B plays Water, then A gets Paper and Water and B gets Nothing (Paper absorbs Water)

 - If A plays Scissors and B plays Water, then A gets Water and B gets Rock (Water rusts Scissors into Rock)

-- If A plays Fire and B plays Water, then A gets Water and B gets Water (Water extinguishes Fire)
+- If A plays Fire and B plays Water, then A gets nothing and B gets two Water (Water extinguishes Fire)

 For all other trades, the played items are simply exchanged.